Trampling (sexual practice): Safety

-Medical risk depends on weight distribution, footwear, target areas, and whether force is sudden (e.g., jumping) or controlled.
+Medical risk depends on weight distribution, footwear, target areas, and the quantity and rate of force.
 Concentrated force—such as the tip of a stiletto heel on the chest or abdomen—can fracture ribs or damage internal organs; rare but severe outcomes (including organ rupture) are medically plausible with blunt chest/abdominal trauma.
 BDSM harm-reduction typically emphasizes negotiation, safe words, gradual intensity, stable footing, and avoiding high-risk areas (throat, face, lower ribs, and abdomen).

 Legal issues

 Between consenting adults, trampling is generally lawful; however, activities that are non-consensual or involve minors or animals are criminal.
 In the United States, after the Supreme Court decision United States v.
 Stevens (2010) struck down an earlier, overbroad statute on depictions of animal cruelty, Congress enacted the Animal Crush Video Prohibition Act of 2010 (Pub.
 L. 111-294), which narrowly bans creation and commercial distribution of animal crush videos and has been upheld by federal courts.